MikeQp98/MikeQp98/README.md

 I am a young man, who has always been interested in learning new things and taking advantage of time very well, I do not usually give up easily, I usually try many times until I finally find the solution.
 Similarly, I have always been interested in the world of technology and computers.
 If you need help with any project, just contact me, and I'll gladly give you a hand.

--🌱 I’m currently learning JavaScript
+-🌱 I’m currently learning JavaScript.
 -👯 I’m looking to collaborate on WEB Projects
 -🤔 I’m looking for help with API (development)
 -⚡ Fun fact: If I'm not found here, I'll most probably watch F1!!!!!

+## 🚀 Soft Skills:

+🌱Empathic.

+🌱Proactive.

+🌱teamwork.

+🌱Analytical capacity.

+🌱Attention to detail.

 ## 🚀 Languages and Tools: